amendez-phunware/maas-localpoint-ios-sdk/README.md

 ### Custom local notification callback

-Localpoint provide a ILPLocalNotificationListener interface, you just need to implement the methods and set it to LPLocalpointService.
+Localpoint provides a `ILPLocalNotificationListener` protocol.
+You can create a listener that implements the protocol's methods and set the listener in your `LPLocalpointService` instance.

 ````objective-c
 	LPLocalNotificationListener *localNotificationListener = [[LPLocalNotificationListener alloc] init];